Connect to YouTube?

 Homemade Metal Detector

 The application is designed to connect the simple circuits of a metal detector to an iPhone through the phone’s headphone jack.
 The schematics of homemade metal detectors are extremely simple and can be made by anyone, even by someone who's never held a soldering iron.
 Metal detectors can detect ferrous and non-ferrous metals (including gold and silver) and are able to distinguish between them (with discrimination).
 A positive number means it's a ferrous metal, while a negative number means non-ferrous.
 The numbers shown on the screen are NOT "Target ID" or VDI, like they are on brand metal detectors.
-The first scheme is named "Very simple" metal detector (MD1), and the second is "Sensitive" metal detector (MD2).
+The first scheme (WITHOUT CHIP) is named "Very simple" metal detector (MD1), and the second is "Sensitive" metal detector (MD2).